pvico/RX-Dual-Power/README.md

 <sub><sup>*</sup> The LED will keep blinking fast until power off, even if it was a temporary disconnect (intermittent bad contact).
 This makes it possible to see the bad contact condition after landing.
 From the moment of the first disconnect, source selection is from Step 3 above (source with the highest volatge).</sub></br></br>

+**Note: whenever the two LED's blink simultaneously - fast or slow - it is a critical condition: a CRITICAL message is transmitted by telemetry.
+It is imperative to land as soon as possible.**

 ### Examples

 | Green (LED1) | Yellow (LED2) | Meaning                                              | Fix